mtiepelt/mtiepelt.github.io/Pages/AboutMe.md

 ## SMIME
-You can find a SMIME certificate at [KIT CA](https://search.ca.kit.edu) with the SHA-256 Fingerprint
+You can find a SMIME certificate at [KIT CA](https://search.ca.kit.edu) when searching for `Marcel Tiepelt` with the SHA-256 Fingerprint

 > 01:B9:F3:D0:8E:31:A9:E8:E1:60:0D:11:8C:2A:BF:D8:56:87:5E:A6:08:27:02:04:69:86:5B:A2:42:EE:BE:1C